FAQs: Studying In Australia

 Any other burning questions?

 Our FAQ list hopefully answers many, if not all of your questions regarding studying in Australia.
-But if you do have more questions, please feel free to call us and ask us what you need to know.
-Our telephone numbers are +27 (0) 21 202 8200 (South Africa) and +44 (0) 1392 531730 (UK).
+But if you do have more questions, please feel free to contact us.
 Our agents will be happy to help you.